The Marchione, Consolmagno, and Costanza Families

 On the paternal side, it led to an alteration in the family name, which should be Consolmagno rather than Marchione.
 The details are sketchy, but the following is the story as it came down to me from my father.

 Aquara, the town of origin of my paternal ancestors, lies about 30 kilometers east of Paestum, a city of splendid Greek temples.
 In 2006, while staying in Paestum, I visited Aquara with my brother Robert Marchione.

 My paternal ancestors came from the town of Aquara, Province of Salerno, in Italy’s Campania region.
-About 1880, my great grandmother, Marietta (last name uncertain) married a man named Marchione, who soon after emigrated to South America as a bird-of-passage, no doubt promising to return, but was in fact never heard from again.
+About 1880, my great grandmother, Marietta (possibly Marino) married a man named Marchione, who soon after emigrated to South America as a bird-of-passage, no doubt promising to return, but was in fact never heard from again.
 It may be that Signor Marchione found a woman more to his liking in Argentina.

 The abandoned Marietta later formed a common law relationship with my great grandfather, Felice Consolmagno by whom she had several children.
 Since Italian law did not permit divorce, Marietta continued to be regarded as the wife of Signor Marchione, and the children born to her and Felice were legally required to take the name of the man who had abandoned her.
 Here we see but one example of the baneful influence of the Catholic Church on Italian society.
 Thus the children of Felice Consolmagno became Marchiones (My father’s middle name, it should be noted was Felice, after this Consolmagno grandfather).